-Prof. Martinez received a BS in industrial engineering from the Universidad de La Frontera, and an MSc and PhD in industrial engineering from the University of South Florida.
-Following postdoctoral training at Johns Hopkins University, he was a Trainee and subsequently a Postdoctoral Research Fellow at the Center for Systems Engineering in Health between 2015 and 2017.
-He was an Assistant Professor at Johns Hopkins from 2017 to 2021 with appointments in the School of Medicine and the Whiting School of Engineering.
-He joined the PUCV College of Engineering in 2021.
+Prof. Martinez received a BS in industrial engineering from the Universidad de La Frontera in 2010, and a PhD in industrial engineering from the University of South Florida in 2015.
+Following postdoctoral training at Johns Hopkins, he was a Postdoctoral Research Fellow at the Center for Systems Engineering in Health from 2015 to 2017.
+He joined the Johns Hopkins faculty as an assistant professor of emergency medicine and informatics from 2017 to 2021.
+In 2021, he returns to Chile as an assistant professor of industrial engineering at PUCV and an external peofessor of the Johns Hopkins School of Medicine.

 Education & Training

 PDF emergency medicine / health informatics, Johns Hopkins University, 2017

 PhD industrial engineering, University of South Florida, 2015

 MS industrial engineering, University of South Florida, 2011

 BS industrial engineering, Universidad de La Frontera, Chile, 2010